pingcap/docs/op-guide/offline-ansible-deployment.md

 ## Step 4: Download TiDB-Ansible and TiDB packages on the download machine

-The corresponding relationship between `tidb-ansible` and TiDB versions is as follows:
+The relationship between `tidb-ansible` and TiDB versions is as follows:

 | TiDB version | tidb-ansible tag | Note |
 | -------- | ---------------- | --- |